Immix

 We suggest putting the phone number and site broadcast code in the 'Notes2' field on the site settings page.

-This can then be viewed by the operator by clicking on the Details button on the alarm handling screen
+This can then be viewed by the operator by selecting the Details button on the alarm handling screen.

 You may wish to save the main phone number as a speed dial in your phone system.
 This number is constant - only the site code changes between systems.